VinEdw/google-apps-script-files-misc/README.md

 | Ba 2+ (aq) + 2Cl - (aq) + 2 Na + (aq) + SO4 2- (aq) → BaSO4 (s) + 2Na + (aq) + 2Cl - (aq) | Ba <sup>2+</sup> <sub>(aq)</sub> + 2Cl <sup>-</sup> <sub>(aq)</sub> + 2 Na <sup>+</sup> <sub>(aq)</sub> + SO4 <sup>2-</sup> <sub>(aq)</sub> → BaSO<sub>4</sub> <sub>(s)</sub> + 2Na + <sub>(aq)</sub> + 2Cl <sup>-</sup> <sub>(aq)</sub> |
 | Ba 2+ (aq) + SO4 2- (aq) → BaSO4 (s) | Ba <sup>2+</sup> <sub>(aq)</sub> + SO<sub>4</sub> <sup>2-</sup> <sub>(aq)</sub> → BaSO<sub>4</sub> <sub>(s)</sub> |

+## delete-old-form-responses

+This script is bound to a *Google Form*.
+It is activated automatically when an editor opens the form.
+It deletes all responses on the form that are older than 14 days.
+This was originally made to help a friend who works at an afterschool program implement an item checkout and return system.
+The script would keep the responses from getting cluttered.
+The age needed before deletion could be easily adapted for use in other projects.

 ## hybrid-meeting-av-scheduling-tool

 This script is bound to a *Google Sheets*.
 It has multiple functions that can be run to help with scheduling brothers who help out at the [meetings](https://www.jw.org/en/jehovahs-witnesses/meetings/video-kingdom-hall/) of Jehovah's Witnesses.
 Each person has the jobs they can do, as well as parts they have already been scheduled for.
 The goal is to schedule without any *conflicts*.